rahulsri753/data-analytics-projects/PowerBI_Projects/superstore_sales_dashboard/README.md

 ### Project Overview:

-This project presents an interactive sales performance and time-series analysis dashboard built using Power BI on the Superstore dataset.
+This project showcases an interactive sales performance dashboard built in Power BI using the Superstore dataset.

-The dashboard focuses on sales trends over time, profitability, customer behavior, and geographic performance to support data-driven decision making.
+The dashboard is designed to provide high-level business insights, while a dedicated time series analysis section enables deeper understanding of sales trends and seasonality.

 ### Business Objectives:

-Analyze overall sales and profit trends over time

-Perform time series analysis to identify seasonality and growth patterns
+Monitor overall sales, profit, and order performance

-Track year-over-year (YoY) sales and profit performance
+Track Year-over-Year (YoY) business growth

 Identify top-performing categories, sub-categories, and states

-Evaluate the impact of shipping mode, payment mode, and customer segments
+Analyze customer segments, shipping modes, and payment modes

+Perform time-based trend and seasonality analysis for planning

 ### Key KPIs: